 Dehydration happens if we use and lose more water than the body takes in.
 It can lead to an imbalance in the body’s electrolytes.
 Electrolytes, such as potassium, phosphate, and sodium, help carry electrical signals between cells.
-The kidneys keep the levels of electrolytes in the body stable when they function properly.
+The kidneys keep the levels of electrolytes in the body stable when they function correctly.

 In severe cases, dehydration can lead to kidney failure, which can be life-threatening.
 Possible complications of chronic kidney failure include anemia, damage to the central nervous system, heart failure, and a compromised immune system.